unicode-org/message-format-wg/experiments/stasm/spec/runtime.md

 ## Alias Evaluation

 Alias definitions are evaluated lazily, so that other expressions have access to the raw value as well as the function call data.
-In the following example, the `$percentage` alias is defined as call to the `asNumber` function operating on the `$progressFloat` input variable.
+In the following example, the `$percentage` alias is defined as call to the `Number` function operating on the `$progressFloat` input variable.

-    $percentage = {$progressFloat asNumber style=percent}
+    {$percentage = {$progressFloat @Number style=percent}}

 The implementation must allow other expressions to access the raw value of `$progressFloat`.
-For instance, `asProgressColor` must be able to access both the variable value as a float, the formatting function name associated with the `$percentage` alias, as well as the `{style: "percent"}` option map.
+For instance, `ProgressColor` must be able to access both the variable value as a float, the formatting function name associated with the `$percentage` alias, as well as the `{style: "percent"}` option map.

-    [...{$percentage asProgressColor}...]
+    [...{$percentage @ProgressColor}...]

 ## Variant Selection